Over $1 Billion Won for Our Clients

 Medical malpractice is a form of professional negligence that occurs when a healthcare provider fails to provide the appropriate standard of care, resulting in harm to the patient.
 Medical malpractice can occur in a variety of healthcare settings, including hospitals, clinics, and doctors’ offices.
 It can also involve a wide range of healthcare providers, including doctors, nurses, surgeons, anesthesiologists, and other medical professionals.

-Call our office at (401) 200-4059 or contact us online to request a free, confidential consultation with a member of our Cranston medical malpractice attorney.
+Call our office at (401) 200-4059 or contact us online to request a free, confidential consultation with a member of our Cranston medical malpractice legal team.

 What Is Medical Malpractice?